What Are Hot Dogs Made of and Why Does It Matter?

 Look out for fillers used to bulk up hot dogs, and binders used to hold ingredients together.
 If you don’t recognize an ingredient, it may be one of these additives.

-Another way to identify high quality hot dogs is by their appearance.
+Another way to identify high-quality hot dogs is by their appearance.
 All of the hot dogs in a package should be uniform in color, but this color may not be the same across brands.
-Some brands of hot dogs can look lighter or darker than others, and this is an indicator of smoke level, not quality (darker hot dogs are often smokier).
+Some brands of hot dogs can look lighter or darker than others, and this typically is an indicator of smoke level, not quality (darker hot dogs are often smokier).

 Labels indicating “Raised in the USA” means the meat is sourced from animals born and raised in the United States, which is important for conscious consumers who want to support the domestic economy.

-All-beef hot dogs aren’t only better for you and your family, they also taste better because they are made with high quality beef and natural seasonings.
+All-beef hot dogs aren’t only better for you and your family, but they also taste better because they’re made with high-quality beef and natural seasonings.
 And since all of the beef used in our products was raised without antibiotics and added hormones, you can feel good about feeding these hot dogs to your family.